-Lessons learned from 20 years of transition from Communism to a free-market democracy: The case of Croatia
+Lessons Learned from the Transition from Communism to Free-Market Democracy: The Case of Croatia

 Stephen Nikola Bartulica

-Aim: The aim of the paper is to explore the transition experience of Croatia from 1990 to the present.
-The emphasis is placed on social attitudes towards the free-market system and how the legacy of Communism has influenced people's expectations and views towards the economy.
-The paper argues that the anthropological position of man as homo economicus is of central importance, if one is to properly understand the forces at work in a transition society like Croatia.
+This article explores the transition experience of Croatia from 1990 to the present, with emphasis on social attitudes towards the free-market system and how the legacy of Communism has influenced peoples expectations of and views towards the economy.
+The anthropological position of man as homo economicus is of central importance, if one is to properly understand the forces at work in a transition society like Croatia.
 This position also has far-ranging implications for ethics and morality, as well as for the general culture.
-The paper offers possible lessons from the failure of Communism and applies some central points made in Pope Benedict's encyclical Caritas in Veritate.

-Introduction
+Assisted by the insights of Catholic social teaching, in particular Pope Benedict XVIs Caritas in Veritate, the article concludes with possible lessons from the failure of Communism and the challenges of transition.

 Yugoslavia no longer exists.
-Most people have forgotten the images of war and destruction from the early to mid 1990s.
-Today, Slovenia is a full member of the European Union and Croatia is expected to formally join in July 2013.
+Most people have forgotten the images of war and destruction from the early and mid 1990s.
+Among its constituent parts, Slovenia is now a full member of the European Union (EU) and Croatia is expected to have joined by the time this article goes to print.
 By most accounts Croatia can be considered a success story.
-The country survived the occupation of one-third of its territory before it was liberated in August 1995.
+The country survived the occupation of one-third of its territory by Serbian forces before it was liberated in August 1995.
 Croatia has democratic institutions in place with free elections and an independent media, as well as newly adopted legislation compatible with EU standards.
 However, there is still widespread corruption, even at the highest political levels.

 The economic transition from Communism to a free market has been more difficult than expected and has left many people disappointed with the capitalist model.
 Even though there is more freedom to engage in entrepreneurship and generate wealth, the deeper philosophical question of mans dignity and spiritual nature remains open.
-The paper will first give a general explanation of the socialist economic model which was implemented for nearly 50 years, and then suddenly collapsed in the early 1990's.
 Croatia was a relatively prosperous country within the multinational state of Yugoslavia, at least compared to the other less developed entities like Serbia and Macedonia.
 However, the socialist economic model over time has left behind a deep legacy on everyday habits and attitudes, or in other words, the culture.
 The fact that Croatia is predominantly a Catholic country (officially 86 % of the population), but is at the same time suffering from widespread corruption at all levels, has perplexed many observers.
-The question of why corruption fighting measures have largely failed will be examined from a sociological and philosophical perspective.
+It is my contention that both the persistent problems of corruption and the difficulty of economic transition are rooted in the experience of nearly fifty years of a socialist economic model.

 Alexander Zinoviev made the following observation: “Communism is a much deeper phenomenon than Capitalism.”
-The author lived most of his life in the Soviet Union, but made this observation after having spent a considerable amount of time in Western Europe.
-He argues that Communism affected all levels of social life, and that in reality was more than an economic system.
+Zinoviev lived most of his life in the Soviet Union, but made this observation after having spent a considerable amount of time in Western Europe.
+He argues that Communism affected all levels of social life, and that in reality it was more than an economic system.
 One could say that it, in fact, assumed many of the sociological functions of religion.
 Communism had its own comprehensive vision of man and society which was reflected in the education and formation of children beginning with pre-school and ending in the university.
 In this sense, one should not be surprised that the legacy of Communism is much harder to overcome than first imagined.